psalire/Poker-Hand-Auditor/README.md

 ## Interpreting Results

-The sample proportion should generally be within the lower and upper values.

-Above in the sample output, it was found the high card and pair sample values were not within the lower and upper values of the 99.7% confidence interval.
+Above in the sample output, it was found the "high card" and "pair" sample values were not within the lower and upper values of the 99.7% confidence interval.
 The high card sample value was below the lower, and the pair sample value was above the upper.
 This means these sample values fall within 0.3% of the expected outcomes given the current sample size, which is extremely unusual but not completely impossible.
 More samples are needed to reach a conclusion.

-More importantly, it's observable that the distribution of hole card pairs is not uniform as expected.
-It is very evident by a glance that some hole cards are significantly distributed less than others.
+More notably however, it's observable that the distribution of hole card pairs is not uniform as expected.
+It is very evident that some hole cards are significantly distributed less than others.
 More tests will added for testing this.